-To this: Texas’ Republican leaders have embraced President Donald Trump’s anti-immigrant initiatives.
+Texas’ Republican leaders have embraced President Donald Trump’s anti-immigrant initiatives.
 On party lines, GOP state lawmakers passed a law in 2017 that exposes county sheriffs to possible misdemeanor charges if they refuse to detain inmates in the country illegally at the request of immigration agents.

 It was the first state to send National Guardsmen to the Mexico border last month after Trump said 4,000 troops were needed to help U.S. Customs and Border Protection catch immigrants trying to get into the country without papers.